aws/amazon-eks-pod-identity-webhook/README.md

      ]
     }
     ```
-3. Modify your pod's service account to be annotated with the ARN of the role
-   you want the pod to use
-    ```yaml
-    apiVersion: v1
-    kind: ServiceAccount
-    metadata:
-      name: my-serviceaccount
-      namespace: default
-      annotations:
-        eks.amazonaws.com/role-arn: "arn:aws:iam::111122223333:role/s3-reader"
-    ```
-4. All new pod pods launched using this Service Account will be modified to use
+3. All new pods launched with an **AWS_ROLE_ARN** env variable will be modified to use
-   IAM for pods.
+   IAM for pods using the service account attached to the pod.

    Below is an example pod spec with the environment variables and
    volume fields added by the webhook.
     ```yaml
     apiVersion: v1